-- Science-based targets relating to reducing carbon emissions;
+Science-based targets relating to reducing carbon emissions;

-- Climate disclosure standards; and

-- Green revenue relating to SDG 13.
+- Climate disclosure standards; and - Green revenue relating to SDG 13.

 Additionally, constituent weights are further adjusted to align with the objectives of the EU PAB (including reducing the carbon intensity of the Reference Index).
 The carbon intensity of the Reference Index is capped at the minimum of the carbon intensity of the decarbonization trajectory on the selection day and 50% of the carbon intensity of the Parent Index on the selection day.
 The decarbonization trajectory is defined by an annual minimum carbon intensity reduction of 7% compared to the carbon intensity of the Reference Index on the base day in a geometric progression.
-Under this process, weightings are subject to capping, with individual weight deviations and sector weight deviation limits applied to the Tilted Weights to minimise, to the extent possible, the deviations against the Parent Index.
-Individual securities in the Reference Index are capped at 9%.
+Under this process, weightings are subject to capping of up to 5%, with individual weight deviations and sector weight deviation limits applied to the Tilted Weights to minimise, to the extent possible, the deviations against the Parent Index.